 For any questions or queries you can contact us at:email@example.com

 The projects of the Automobile Club are based on teams of students who want to put into practice the theoretical knowledge acquired in their different bachelor's degrees.
 In these projects, students find the opportunity to develop their interests within a team dynamic with common goals.
-We currently have five different projects underway with which we want to cover a wide range of technologies and modalities within the automotive world.
+We currently have six different projects underway with which we want to cover a wide range of technologies and modalities within the automotive world.

 From the Automobile Club we offer different training courses and workshops.
 Although the initial offer is always expanded based on the interests of our members, the workshops planned for this academic year are as follows.

 It aims to be an active channel through which to explore the latest trends in software, hardware, communications, and in general all the news derived from entrepreneurship and digital convergence.

 In the increasingly changing current landscape of New Technologies, the Computer Club of Nebrija University aims to be an active channel through which to explore the latest trends in software, hardware, communications, and in general all the news derived from entrepreneurship and digital convergence.
 In this way, it is intended to create a common place in which to offer activities related to the field of computing to enrich the academic and professional experience of students.

 The Nebrija Art Club is a space where its participants have the opportunity to reflect, share and create around their own research and current artistic practice in the university environment.
 We invite you to be part of this collaborative space and relationship articulated around proposals connected with the university and the community that surrounds us.